SaadAhmedJamal/SoftwareDevelopment_PLUS_TestRepository/README.md

 # Software Development PLUS TestRepository

-this is a repository, for the Practic: Software Development tasks.
+this is a repository, for the Practice: Software Development tasks.

 ## The Branches are related to the Assignments